 The next three wide receivers each offer something that stands out.
 Landing spots played a heavy role in where they ended up ranking.
 DeVonta Smith should immediately lead the Eagles in targets and be their best offensive weapon.
 Rashod Bateman has the opportunity to be the top receiver for his team but has more competition at the position and landed on a more run-first team.
 Jaylen Waddle was the second wide receiver off the board but goes to a team that already has two wide receivers who could be the top wide receivers on some teams.
 The wide receivers ahead of him at least have guaranteed high targets or a better quarterback situation, but Waddle doesn’t have either.

-Kyle Pitts comes in fifth; he's the most difficult player to place on this list.
+Kyle Pitts comes in fourth; he's the most difficult player to place on this list.
 Pitts is arguably the best receiver in the draft regardless of position.
 Roughly half the teams in any given dynasty league will be looking to upgrade at tight end.
 The problem is how unfamiliar this situation is — we have plenty of data to show how often top wide receivers or running backs turn into elite fantasy prospects, but it’s rare for a tight end to be a top-10 pick in the NFL Draft.
 Pitts landed in a solid situation with a good quarterback but has plenty of competition for targets.